 Since long, human beings have tried to look for a way to increase their average life span.
 This venture has not only been explored in the field of science but even in mysticisms, philosophy, and history.

 They are taken from the postnatal skeletal muscle.
-They have a lot of characteristics which consequently promote longevity such as oxidation resistant, inflammation resistant, proliferation over a larger time period.
-The cells undergo cell renew constantly, not only this they are also the primary agents that lead to the regeneration of various muscles like the bones, skeletal and cardiac muscles.
+They have a lot of characteristics that consequently promote longevity such as oxidation resistance, inflammation resistance, proliferation over a larger time period.
+The cells undergo cell renew constantly, not only this they are also the primary agents that lead to the regeneration of various muscles like the bones, skeletal, and cardiac muscles.

 One of the biggest needs of this hour though is that instead of trying to best other researchers in this field and looking for pits in other researches, scientists need to come together and find a solution to this paradox.
-Only with the collaborative efforts of all the researchers global issues such as this one can be resolved.
+Only with the collaborative efforts of all the researchers, global issues such as this one can be resolved.

-Copyright © 2017 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
-For permission to reprint,
+For permission to reprint, contact us.